-Public spaces can be designed to promote vibrant social interaction, civic pride and a sense of public ownership and belonging.
+Open spaces can be designed to promote vibrant social interaction, civic pride and a sense of public ownership and belonging.
 Landscaped areas and open space within the public domain play a major role in setting the character of the locality.
 These areas should make the neighbourhood pleasant and welcoming and be convenient to the needs of the community, especially in higher density areas.

-- a) To ensure adequate provision and distribution of public open space to meet the needs of the residents. - b) To retain and integrate existing landscape elements, such as vegetation and topographic features, in the design of new development. - a) To provide links between the open space areas and community and retail facilities - b) To create a variety of linked public spaces that fulfils functional requirements as well as creates attractive and memorable places. - c) To encourage the use of native species of flora and low maintenance landscaping.
+- To ensure adequate provision and distribution of public open space to meet the needs of the residents. - b) To prioritise open spaces as a focal point for the community. - c) To retain and integrate existing landscape elements, such as vegetation and topographic features, in the design of new development. - d) To provide links between the open space areas and community and retail facilities. - e) To create a variety of linked public spaces that fulfils functional requirements as well as creates attractive and memorable places. - f) To encourage the use of native species of flora and low maintenance landscaping. - g) To facilitate greater tree canopy cover within open space areas.

-- Public open spaces shall be designed and landscaped so as to minimise the need for maintenance.
+- 1. Public open spaces shall be designed and landscaped so as to minimise the need for maintenance.
 This shall be achieved through the use of appropriate native species.
-Where public open space is to be provided in conjunction with development a Landscape Plan shall be submitted with the application showing how the proposed landscaping will minimise maintenance. - 2.
-Existing trees, tree stands and vegetation shall be retained where possible. - 3.
-Pedestrian and cycle paths must be provided as part of open space areas, shown in Figure 6.
+Where public open space is to be provided in conjunction with development, a Landscape Plan shall be submitted with the application showing how the proposed landscaping will minimise maintenance. - 2.
+Existing trees, tree stands and vegetation shall be retained where possible.

+3. Pedestrian and cycle paths must be provided as part of open space areas, shown in Figures 10 and 11.